jvsrinivasan/cinema-room-manager/README.md

 - The main method orchestrates user interactions and menu choices.

 ## Dependencies
-The Cinema Ticket Booking System has no external dependencies.
+The Cinema Room Manager has no external dependencies.
 It relies solely on Java standard libraries.

 ## Contributing
 Contributions to this project are welcome!
 If you have ideas for improvements, bug fixes, or new features, please create a pull request.
 You can also report issues or request features through the GitHub issue tracker.

-## License
-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Acknowledgments
 - The project was created as an educational exercise as part of Hyperskill's Intro to Java Track and serves as a foundation for understanding basic Java programming concepts.
+- Thanks to Hyperskill.org and Jetbrain Academy for letting us learn Java by bulding a project like this.